 If you have melasma, you know the familiar brown patches that crop up on your skin and the feelings that go with them.
-What isn’t focussed on as much as it should be is how you feel about those brown patches, and how they affect your life every day.
+What isn’t focused on as much as it should be is how you feel about those brown patches and how they affect your life every day.

 Melasma can cause deep embarrassment, anxiety and depression.
-When it starts and treatment is sought, you might think there is a cure for your skin problem, but you soon find out that there isn’t, and that many more people are suffering like you.
-There are a lot of emotions tied up in our appearance, so having visible melasma pigmentation can put a real damper on your self-esteem and confidence.
+When it starts and treatment is sought, you might think there is a cure for your skin problem, but you soon find out that there isn’t and that many more people are suffering like you.
+There are a lot of emotions tied up in our appearance, so having visible melasma pigmentation can really damper your self-esteem and confidence.

-Emotional issues people suffering melasma may experience include feeling unable to face the world – the ground becomes very interesting indeed – and avoidance of social occasions or going out.
-You avoid photos, meetings, parties.
-Eventually this can make life very small and unhappy indeed.
+Emotional issues people suffering from melasma may experience include feeling unable to face the world – the ground becomes very interesting indeed – and avoidance of social occasions or going out.
+You avoid photos, meetings, and parties.
+Eventually, this can make life very small and unhappy indeed.

 Usually the first things you’ll try are the home remedies: apple cider vinegar, lemon juice, hydrogen peroxide.
 You buy new, better-coverage make-up.
-Then comes the dermatologist visits, with hydroquinone cream, laser treatments, microdermabrasion.
-You consider face tattoos.
+Then comes the dermatologist visits, with hydroquinone cream, laser treatments and microdermabrasion.

-A study looked at exactly how melasma affects quality of life in a group of Asian women with melasma, using a new index to monitor the impact.
-This index was created so that dermatologists could regularly check in with patients to see how they are going emotionally with their melasma, since it can have such a profound effect on us.
+A study looked at exactly how melasma affects the quality of life in a group of Asian women with melasma, using a new index to monitor the impact.
+This index was created so that dermatologists could regularly check in with patients to see how they are going emotionally with their melasma, since it can profoundly affect some of us.

 Melasma treatments at our Melbourne clinic vary, and some of you will respond to some treatments but not others.
-This means trial and error is going to be the way we figure out, together, how to manage your pigmentation issues.
-Managing your expectations will keep your sanity intact, because often melasma treatment takes some time to work.
+This means trial and error will be how we figure out, together, how to manage your pigmentation issues.
+Managing your expectations is important because melasma treatment often takes some time to work.
 We stand with you the whole time, providing support for your journey.
 You don’t have to do melasma alone.

-Melasma doesn’t have a cure, but addressing the blemishes with a combination of good makeup, fading techniques and sun protection will help you get to tomorrow in one piece mentally and emotionally while we figure out the rest.
+Melasma doesn’t have a cure, but addressing the blemishes with a combination of good makeup, fading techniques, and sun protection will help, while we figure out the rest.

 Dealing with the emotional fall-out of melasma